ortus-docs/contentbox-docs/installation/commandbox_installation.md

 Now that we have CommandBox we can use it to install and execute a ContentBox site using the embedded server.
 You can use an embedded database or connect the embedded server to any database server as well.
 Open a CommandBox shell in your directory of choice by typing `box` or executing the `box` binary and after the welcome screen type the following commands:

 ```
-mkdir mysite && cd mysite
+mkdir mysite --cd
-box install contentbox
+install contentbox
 server start --rewritesEnable
 ```

-> **Info** You can install the bleeding edge of ContentBox by using the `contentbox-be` slug instead of `contentbox` in the install command.
+> **Note** You can install the bleeding edge of ContentBox by using the `contentbox-be` slug instead of `contentbox` in the install command.

 This will install the latest stable ContentBox and run an embedded server for it.
 After this you will get the ContenBox installer.
 Just follow it through.